urls-framework/URLS/README.md

 For more examples see [GUIDES](https://github.com/urls-framework/URLS/blob/main/GUIDES.md)

+## Documentation
+The documentation for the URLS Framework can be found at the [DOCS.md](https://github.com/urls-framework/URLS/blob/main/DOCS.md) file.

 ## License
 This software is distributed under the Apache 2.0 license.
 For more information, read the [LICENSE](https://github.com/urls-framework/urls/blob/main/LICENSE) file.